svilupp/svilupp.github.io/scratchpad/rag_part1_by_hand.md

-@def title = "Building a Retrieval Augmented Generation (RAG) Chatbot for DataFrames.jl Documentation - Hands-on Guide"
+@def title = "Building a RAG Chatbot over DataFrames.jl Documentation - Hands-on Guide"
 @def published = "18 December 2023"
 @def drafted = "17 December 2023"
 @def tags = ["julia","generative-AI","genAI","rag"]

 # TL;DR
+In this tutorial, you'll learn how to build a sophisticated RAG chatbot in Julia, focusing on efficiently retrieving and processing information from the DataFrames.jl documentation to generate accurate and contextually relevant responses.
+It's a hands-on guide to understanding and implementing the key components of retrieval-augmented generation, from API interactions to response generation.

 \toc

 Dive into the worlds of Generative AI and Julia programming as we build a Retrieval Augmented Generation (RAG) chatbot, tailored to navigate and interact with the `DataFrames.jl` documentation.
+"RAG" is probably the most common and valuable pattern in Generative AI at the moment.
 This hands-on guide will lead you through crafting a chatbot that's not just smart, but also specialized in the intricacies of this popular data manipulation package in Julia.

 - **Targeted Learning**: We're focusing specifically on `DataFrames.jl`, turning the great but extensive documentation into an interactive, AI-powered guide.
 - **Practical Application**: This isn't just theory; it's about applying RAG concepts to create a real-world, domain-specific chatbot.
 - **Hands-on Experience**: We'll be building the chatbot from scratch, so you'll get a deep understanding of the inner workings of RAG.
-No frameworks, no shortcuts—just pure Julia code and a few core packages.
+No frameworks, no shortcuts — just pure Julia code and a few core packages.

+If you're not familiar with "RAG", start with [this article](https://towardsdatascience.com/add-your-own-data-to-an-llm-using-retrieval-augmented-generation-rag-b1958bf56a5a).

 ## What to Expect in Part 1